GermainZ/dev-host-cl/README.md

 Usage
 =====
 * Syntax: ````devhost [-h] [-u USERNAME] [-p PASSWORD] ACTION ...````
+* If only a username is specified, the password will be prompted for without having it display on screen.
 * Actions:
     * ````upload```` - Upload file (anonymously if no credentials are specified)
     * For the actions below, you must be the owner of the file and use your